elemel/fungeoneer/docs/chapters/06/rose-of-eight-winds.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
-The status lines now also show your rotation (labeled `R`).
+The status lines now also show your rotation as register R (labeled `R`).

 ```
 {{ problem.example_log }}